 The first wave that will hit you (for most people) is a coffee pot on your counter, or maybe a pre-made beverage you bought and kept in your fridge.

 The second wave hits you as you’re on your way to work and you drive past those franchise shops.
-They are known for cheap coffee and quick service – somewhere you can swing into the drive-thru and continue on with your day.
+They are known for cheap coffee and quick service – somewhere you can swing into the drive-thru and continue with your day.

 Third-wave shops are generally found in large cities.
 You will never see a drive-thru at these locations.
 They are generally independently owned, specialty coffee shops.
 Your beverage will be made quality over speed of service, there is almost always latte art, and you will often see higher prices at these establishments.